 Example.
 Part of your land was farmed by a tenant farmer under a crop share arrangement.
-The crop was harvested and delivered in 1995, in your name, to an elevator company.
+The crop was harvested and delivered in your name to an elevator company.
 Before selling any of the crop, you instructed the elevator company to cancel your warehouse receipt and make out new warehouse receipts in equal amounts of the crop in the names of your children.
-Your children sell their crop shares during 1995 and 1996, and payments for the crop shares are made directly to them by the elevator company.
+They sell their crop shares in the following year and payments are made directly to them by the elevator company.

-In this situation, you are considered to have received rental income and then made a gift of the income you received.
-You must include the fair market value of the crop shares in income for the tax year you gave the crop shares to your children.
+In this situation, you are considered to have received rental income and then made a gift of that income.
+You must include the fair market value of the crop shares in your income for the tax year you gave the crop shares to your children.